PLC-lang/rusty/book/src/using_rusty/build_configuration.md

 Environment variables can be used inside the build description file, the variables are evaluated before an entry is evaluated.

-In addition to externally defined variables, the build exports variables that can be referenced in the description file :
+In addition to externally defined variables, the build exports variables that can be referenced in the description file:

 ### `PROJECT_ROOT`